tomasz-oponowicz/markets/README.md

 ninja
 ```

-To install, use `ninja install`, then execute with `bitstower-markets`
+To install, use `ninja install`, then execute with `markets`

 ```
 sudo ninja install
-bitstower-markets
+markets
 ```

 ## License